 The registry changes are written each time the user logs on.
 Credential information is synchronized with the synchronization point but the changes are not saved back to the profile.

-Important: This sample script is for informational purposes only and cannot be used in your environment without first testing it.
+Important: This sample script is for informational purposes only.
+Do not use it in your environment before first testing it.

 ``` pre codeblock